 How to practice number bond?

-Usually it’s easier for the kids to learn first using manipulatives/concrete objects.
+Usually it’s easier for the kids to learn first using math manipulatives, or simply, counting objects.

-The main idea is, to introduce that some number of objects can be splitted into two groups.
+The main idea is, to introduce that some number of objects can be split into two groups.

 Let me explain how with an example below.